TolikPylypchuk/Cineaste/docs/_v0_2/12-technical.md

 [Material Design in XAML](http://materialdesigninxaml.net/) and [Material Design Extensions](https://spiegelp.github.io/MaterialDesignExtensions).

-I'm currently thinking about switching to [Avalonia](https://avaloniaui.net) or [WinUI 3](https://github.com/microsoft/microsoft-ui-xaml) in the future, because while WPF is powerful, these frameworks are the hot stuff and are more active.
-Also, they will support Fluent Design, which I think is more natural for Windows compared to Material Design.
-If I migrate to Avalonia, I may even make this app cross-platform, even though it's highly unlikely.
+I will switch to [Avalonia](https://avaloniaui.net) in the future, because while WPF is powerful, Avalonia is the hot stuff, is more active, and cross-platform.
+Also, it will support Fluent Design, which I think is more natural for Windows compared to Material Design.
+I will probably make the app run on Linux as well, but making it run on macOS is highly unlikely, unless someone would like to help me.

 At the beginning of the app's developement, I didn't use any libraries for styling at all, thinking I will write styles myself.
 That proved to be a horrible idea, and I started using [HandyControl](https://github.com/HandyOrg/HandyControl)